-620-3.6.2 Exterior Grounding: Install an exterior grounding system consisting of multiple ground rod assemblies around the exterior perimeter of the equipment shelter.
-Place the ground rod assemblies a minimum of two feet from the building foundation in a suitable access point.
-Bond the following items to the shelter's grounding system:
+620-3.6.2 Exterior Grounding: Install an exterior grounding system consisting of multiple ground rods around the perimeter of the equipment shelter. to achieve the resistance to ground required in 620-3.2 Place the rods a minimum of 2 feet from the building foundation in a suitable access point.
+Bond the following items to the shelter's grounding system using No. 2 AWG solid bare tinned copper wire:

-1. Metal building parts such as downspouts and siding.

-2. Ground rods provided by power or telephone utilities for grounding of AC power or surge protection devices, as permitted by local codes.

-- 3. Shelter support skids, bases, or foundations, if applicable. - 4.
-Any metal object larger than four square feet. - 5.
+- 1. Metal building parts not grounded by the internal grounding rings, such as downspouts and siding. - 2.
+Ground rods provided by power or telephone utilities for grounding of AC power or surge protection devices, as permitted by local codes. - 3.
+Shelter support skids, bases, or foundations, if applicable. - 4.
+Any metal object larger than 4 square feet. - 5.
 External metal fencing.

-620-3.6.3 Punch Block SPD Grounding: Ground Type 66 punchdown blocks in accordance with the manufacturer's recommendations and mechanically connect them to the shelter's interior perimeter ground.
+620-3.6.3 Punch Block SPD Grounding: For all Type 66 punch blocks, install No. 2 AWG solid bare tinned copper wire to ground external line surge protection devices.
+Install the No. 2 AWG solid bare tinned copper wire in accordance with the SPD manufacturer's recommendations and mechanically connect them to the shelter's interior perimeter ground.

 620-3.6.4.
-Equipment Shelter Fence Grounding: Ensure that the metal Type B fence is grounded to fence perimeter grounding conductors consisting of No. 2 AWG solid bare tinned copper wires that encircle the entire compound to achieve required resistance to ground required in 620-3.2.
+Equipment Shelter Fence Grounding: Ensure that the metal Type B fence is grounded to fence perimeter ground wires consisting of No. 2 AWG solid bare tinned copper wires that encircle the entire compound to achieve required resistance to ground required in 620-3.2.

-Exothermically bond any splices in the grounding conductors.
-Bury the fence perimeter grounding conductor a minimum of 2.5 feet below finished grade.
+Exothermically bond any splices in the ground wire.
+Bury the fence perimeter ground wire a minimum of 2.5 feet below finished grade.
 Bond all fence posts to the fence perimeter ground wire using No. 2 AWG solid bare tinned copper wire.
 Bond the gate and gatepost together with a flexible ground, such as welding cable wires.
 Ground the gatepost to the fence perimeter ground wire using No. 2 AWG solid bare tinned copper wire.
 Exothermically bond all connections to the fence perimeter ground wire.

 Connect the fence's top rail to each corner post and in the middle of each side.
 Ground the fence fabric with No. 2 AWG solid bare tinned copper wire connected to the fence posts.
-Connect the fence perimeter wires to the ground rod assemblies of the equipment shelter's ground system with No. 2 AWG solid bare tinned copper wire, as shown on the Plans.
+Connect the fence perimeter wires to the ground rods of the equipment shelter's ground system with No. 2 AWG solid bare tinned copper wire, as shown in the plans.